Vegetative state: Treatment

 Currently no treatment for vegetative state exists that would satisfy the efficacy criteria of evidence-based medicine.
 Several methods have been proposed which can roughly be subdivided into four categories: pharmacological methods, surgery, physical therapy, and various stimulation techniques.
 Pharmacological therapy mainly uses activating substances such as tricyclic antidepressants or methylphenidate.
 Mixed results have been reported using dopaminergic drugs such as amantadine and bromocriptine and stimulants such as dextroamphetamine.
 Surgical methods such as deep brain stimulation are used less frequently due to the invasiveness of the procedures.
 Stimulation techniques include sensory stimulation, sensory regulation, music and musicokinetic therapy, social-tactile interaction, and cortical stimulation.

 Zolpidem

 There is limited evidence that the hypnotic drug zolpidem has an effect.
 The results of the few scientific studies that have been published so far on the effectiveness of zolpidem have been contradictory.

 Epidemiology

 In the United States, it is estimated that there may be between 15,000 and 40,000 patients who are in a persistent vegetative state, but due to poor nursing home records exact figures are hard to determine.

 History

 The syndrome was first described in 1940 by Ernst Kretschmer who called it apallic syndrome.
-The term persistent vegetative state was coined in 1972 by Scottish spinal surgeon Bryan Jennett and American neurologist Fred Plum to describe a syndrome that seemed to have been made possible by medicine's increased capacities to keep patients' bodies alive.
+However the term vegetative had been attested to in the OED since 1764, then described as an organic body capable of growth and development but devoid of sensation and thought.
+Thus the related term persistent vegetative state was coined in 1972 by Scottish spinal surgeon Bryan Jennett and American neurologist Fred Plum to describe a syndrome that seemed to have been made possible by medicine's increased capacities to keep patients' bodies alive.